mickfuzz/phd4/_posts/thesis_chapters/2023-9-2-Literature_review.md

 This clearly aligns with community-based digital making and the use of objects as mediated objects and creative processes which facilitate and constituent participation.

+### Communities of Practice

+communities of practice - legitimate peripheral participation boundaries and Barriers

 #### Informal, participatory, digital and gaming communities